Start the conversation

 "We stream 24 hours of live television content around the world every day.
 We have 10,000 classes on demand.
 It's a media company akin to a Netflix," according to Peloton co-founder and chief executive John Foley.

 While comparing his company to Netflix Inc. (NASDAQ: NFLX) may seem bold, the numbers speak for themselves.
 Peloton announced in February 2020 that they had 712,000 subscribers.

 That's up 96%, or about 362,000 more subscribers than the year before.

 Peloton won't release specific figures for its user base, but an analysis of credit card activity in Peloton's online store shows the company has doubled its subscriber base in just the last year.

-The same data also suggests that Peloton has overtaken Soulcycle, its main stationary bike competitor, as the nation's fastest-growing fitness company.
+The data suggests Peloton has overtaken Soulcycle, its main stationary bike competitor, as the nation's fastest-growing fitness company.

-And that's translated into profitability for the four-year-old startup.
+And that's translated into revenue growth for the five-year-old startup.